-Roasted Garlic and Fresh Herb Cream Cheez [Vegan]
+Roasted Garlic and Fresh Herb Cream Cheez [Vegan, Gluten-Free]

 - 1 small head garlic

-- 4 Tbsp. fresh chopped herbs, such as thyme, rosemary, chives, and/or oregano
+- 4 tablespoons fresh chopped herbs, such as thyme, rosemary, chives, and/or oregano

 - 1 cup raw cashew pieces, soaked in water 8-10 hours, rinsed and drained